 Council Members are elected every year at the AGM.
-Individuals who reach “majority vote” and have the most votes, are welcomed to serve on Council.
+Individuals who reach the “majority vote” and have the most votes are welcomed to serve on Council.

-Find out what characteristics makes a good Council Member and how Council is chosen by taking a look at our Strata Council – The Guide To Success [Strata 101 Series] Blog Post.
+Find out what characteristics make a good Council Member and how Council is chosen by taking a look at our Strata Council – The Guide To Success [Strata 101 Series] Blog Post.

 Ensure your Property Management company is aligned with your values and goals as a community.

-The worst thing that can happen is working with a management company who doesn’t acknowledge the behaviour and allows it to persist...what?!
+The worst thing that can happen is working with a management company that doesn’t acknowledge the behaviour and allows it to persist...what?!

 At Tribe, we take great responsibility in ensuring that our staff are protected from the health and safety risks that result from abusive behaviour.
 Whether that comes from a Council Bully Owner or Council Member, we recommend that Strata Council acts immediately by sending a violation letter to ensure that this behaviour doesn’t continue.
 We find that not dealing with this quickly sends the message that this behaviour is acceptable

 The world of strata, not unlike the rest of the world, is made up of diverse personalities with unique communication styles, needs and ways of perceiving the world.
 Keep a level head, communicate clearly, record everything, and enforce your bylaws.